enrmarc/enrmarc.github.com/_posts/2013-04-19-random-post-in-jekyll.md

 layout    : post_project
-title     : Random post in Jekyll summary   : How to get a random post using Jekyll tags      : jekyll proyectos javascript
+title     : Random post in Jekyll summary   : How to get a random post using Jekyll tags      : jekyll proyectos javascript html
 ---
 <script>
   var posts = [];